Public library services

 Generally, you are not allowed eat or drink in libraries.

 My Open Libraries

-Some libraries have extended their opening hours through the My Open Librares programme, which was launched in 2018.
+Some libraries have extended their opening hours through the My Open Librares programme.
 These libraries are open from 8 a.m. to 10 p.m. every day of the year.
 This extended service is only available to members, and children (under 16) must be accompanied by an adult.